 Pre-Requisites: Students should have a general understanding of computers.
 Access to a smartphone is desired, but optional.
 Mathematics knowledge up to Algebra I is recommended.

 Notes: The code and course was developed with Unix/Linux systems in mind, which include Apple Macs.
-If interested in a Windows adaptation, please contact mcbride1[@]umbc.edu.
+Windows instructions are available as part of the Google Drive package.